prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

   'value': <value>
 });
 ```

-See: [Sending Google Analytics Events](https://developers.google.com/analytics/devguides/collection/gtagjs/events), for more info, and [Anatomy of an Event](https://support.google.com/analytics/answer/1033068#Anatomy), which describes some of the event categories.

 We'll learn more about website interactivity in a later lesson, but for now, just add the following JavaScript to the bottom of the body of the "experience.html" page: